This photo is showing the perpendicular

 the foot when doing this, keep them coming straight up from the table.

-be used with rapid-consecutive cuts (held perpendicular to table) as shown
+used with rapid-consecutive cuts (held perpendicular to table) as shown above,

-the feet, front & back, with the dog standing on the table.
+final trim around the feet, front & back, with the dog standing on the

-table.
-When trimming around the nails, depending on the type
+on the table.
+When trimming around the nails, depending on

 to shorten the appearance of the toes, but in most cases, you do not want